Kejriwal not a prime ministerial candidate, says Atishi | www.lokmattimes.com

 New Delhi, Aug 30 AAP leader Atishi on Wednesday said that the Delhi Chief Minister Arvind Kejriwal is not a prime ministerial candidate and her statement should be considered as the official statement of the party.

-Reacting to AAP Chief Spokesperson Priyanka Kakkar's remarks of Kejriwal becoming prime minister, Atishi said that these were her personal remarks and not the official party stand.
+Reacting to AAP Chief Spokesperson Priyanka Kakkar remarks of Kejriwal being prime minister, Atishi said that these were her personal remarks and not the official party stand.

 She said that Kejriwal was not at all a part of the PM race.